ADVERTISEMENT

 A

 .
-Reachability, collision/clearance, cycle time, joint limits, trajectory, sensor behavior, and basic I/O or process sequence (dependent upon the software platform) are all possible tests/measures.
+Possible areas where you may want to simulate include: reachability, collision/clearance, cycle time, joint limits, trajectory, sensor behavior, and basic I/O or process sequence (dependent upon the software being used).

 4. Q. How accurately do simulation results match real-world robots?

-A. The accuracy of simulation results depends on the quality of the modeled payload, friction, inertial data, calibration (TCP, Frames), and similarity of the virtual cell to the actual cell.
-Critical behaviors will always require testing in a real-world setting.
+A. The accuracy of the simulation results depends on the quality of the payload model, friction, inertial data, calibration (TCP, Frames), and similarity of the virtual cell to the actual cell.
+However, critical behaviors will always need to be tested in a real-world setting.

 5. Q. What should I be looking at when selecting robot simulation software?

-A. Import CAD files, realistic physics, collision detection, support for your robot manufacturers, programming workflow, integration with other systems (i.e., PLC, ROS), and robust debugging/visualization tools.
+A. Some of the features that should be available when selecting a robot simulation tool include: ability to import CAD files, realistic physics, collision detection, support for most robot manufacturers, programming flow, integration with other systems (such as PLC, ROS), and a robust set of debugging and visualization tools.

 Previous Post